Easy gluten-free gingerbread cookie recipe. These sweet and spicy cookies are perfect for Christmas.

 -

-Prepare the Dough.
 Whisk together gluten-free flour, ground ginger, ground cinnamon, baking powder, salt, and ground clove.
 Set aside.

 -

 Cream together butter and dark brown sugar until a thick paste forms, about 30 seconds.
 Add egg and molasses.
 Blend until combined.
 Stop mixer and scrape down the bottom and sides of the bowl.
 Run mixer for a few seconds after scraping the bowl.
-Add dry ingredients.
+Add the dry ingredients.
 Blend until a dough forms.

 -